christopher5106/christopher5106.github.io/_posts/2015-11-11-tensorflow-google-deeplearning-library.markdown

 `--devel` options will enable to install version  'protobuf>=3.0.0a3'.

-# How it works
+# How it works : a graph with inputs and variable data

 As in Theano, the code you write is an symbolic abstraction : it decribes **operations**, and operations belong to a connected **graph**, with inputs and outputs.

-The first thing to do is to [initialize **variables**](http://tensorflow.org/how_tos/variables/index.md#initialization) in which to store the data.
-Initialization is performed with operations.
+The first thing to do is to [initialize **variables**](http://tensorflow.org/how_tos/variables/index.md#initialization) in which to store the data for the net.
+Initialization is performed with the following operations :

 {% highlight python %}
 # Create two variables.